 Factors That Impact How Long Cocaine Stays in the System

 Dosage is a significant factor.
-The larger the dose, the longer it will take to be fully eliminated from your system.
-When a person takes a higher dosage of cocaine, it takes longer for the body to remove it.
-Also, cocaine tends to be a drug that people binge on, so usage for a long stretch can significantly increase the time it takes to leave the body.
+The larger the dose, the longer it will take for the drug to be fully eliminated from your system.
+When a person takes a higher dosage of cocaine or uses it repeatedly for a longer period, it takes longer for the body to remove it.

 The purity of the drug must also be considered.
-The purer the cocaine, the more potent its effects will be and the longer it will stay in the system.
+The purer the cocaine, the more potent its effects and the longer it will stay in the system.

 History of Use

-People who use cocaine long-term tend to have it stay in their bodies for longer periods.
+Cocaine stays in the body longer in people who use it long-term.
 Detoxifying can take significantly longer than it would for those who use it short term, and the substance may show up in drug tests for a longer period.
 Part of the reason for this is a longer history of use means a person has a higher tolerance and may take higher doses.